patrick-blom/firefly_luciferin_wiki/Settings.md

-As soon as you start the software it creates a `FireflyLuciferin.yaml` file in your documents folder, you can configure it manually or via user interface.
+As soon as you start the `Firefly Luciferin` software it creates a `FireflyLuciferin.yaml` file in your documents folder, you can configure it manually or via user interface.
 `If you don't know how to configure it, just use the default settings`.

 ![IMAGE ALT TEXT HERE](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/settings_screen.png)